Unreleased

 BREAKING CHANGES

 This section briefly lists breaking changes in Nextclade v3 compared to Nextclade v2.
-Please see Nextclade v3 migration guide (alternative link) for the detailed description of each change and of possible migration paths.
+Please see Nextclade v3 migration guide (alternative link) for a detailed description of each breaking change and of possible migration paths.

-2. Potentially different alignment and translation output due to changes in seed alignment algorithm.
-Some of the alignment parameters is removed.
+2. Potentially different alignment and translation output due to changes in the seed alignment algorithm.
+Some of the alignment parameters are removed.
+Default parameters of new parameters might need to be adjusted.

-3. Potentially different tree output due to tree builder algorithm.
+3. Potentially different tree output due to a new tree builder algorithm.

 4. Dataset file format and dataset names have changed.